wttech/APM/docs/grammar.md

 Authorizable actions are used for the purpose of authorizable maintenance.
 They cover CRUD operations on Groups and Users as well as relationship configuration.

 ### Non-contextual actions
-Following action can be executed with no context user preserved by using `FOR-*` action.
+Following action can be executed with no context user preserved by using `CREATE-*` and `FOR-*` action.
 The operations are used for basic user or group creation or removal.
-* `CREATE-GROUP` - creates new authorizable of group type.
-* `CREATE-USER` - creates new authorizable of user type.
-* `CREATE-SYSTEM-USER` - creates new system user for the service login purpose.
 * `DELETE-GROUP` - removes the selected group.
 * `DELETE-USER` - removes user from assigned groups, given permission and user itself.